March of the Volunteers: History

+Allied radio broadcasts used the song to represent China throughout World War II.

 The "March of the Volunteers" was used as the Chinese national anthem for the first time at the World Peace Conference in April 1949.
 Originally intended for Paris, French authorities refused so many visas for its delegates that a parallel conference was held in Prague, Czechoslovakia.
 At the time, Beijing had recently come under the control of the Chinese Communists in the Chinese Civil War and its delegates attended the Prague conference in China's name.
 There was controversy over the third line, "The Chinese nation faces its greatest peril", so the writer Guo Moruo changed it for the event to "The Chinese nation has arrived at its moment of emancipation".
 The song was personally performed by Paul Robeson.

 In June, a committee was set up by the Chinese Communist Party to decide on an official national anthem for the soon-to-be declared People's Republic of China.
 By the end of August, the committee had received 632 entries totaling 694 different sets of scores and lyrics.
 The March of the Volunteers was suggested by the painter Xu Beihong and supported by Zhou Enlai.
 Opposition to its use centered on the third line, as "The Chinese people face their greatest peril" suggested that China continued to face difficulties.
 Zhou replied, "We still have imperialist enemies in front of us.
 The more we progress in development, the more the imperialists will hate us, seek to undermine us, attack us.
 Can you say that we won't be in peril?"
 His view was supported by Mao Zedong and, on 27 September 1949, the song became the provisional national anthem, just days before the founding of the People's Republic.
 The highly fictionalized biopic Nie Er was produced in 1959 for its 10th anniversary; for its 50th in 1999, The National Anthem retold the story of the anthem's composition from Tian Han's point of view.

 Although the song had been popular among Nationalists during the war against Japan, its performance was then banned in the territories of the Republic of China until the 1990s.

 A clip from the film Children of Troubled Times (1935), featuring "March of the Volunteers".